streamr-dev/network/packages/client/README.md

 // Safely connects if not connected.
 Returns a promise.
 Resolves immediately if already connected.
 Only rejects if an error occurs during connection.
 await streamr.connect()

-// Safely disconnects if not already disconnected, clearing all subscriptions.
-Returns a Promise.
-Resolves immediately if already disconnected.
-Only rejects if an error occurs during disconnection. await streamr.disconnect()
 ```

 ### Proxy publishing